svsticky/radio/README.md

 1. Clone this repository to a location you prefer.
-2. Then, open the clone repository in Visual Studio Code or some other IDE in there, as long as the IDE has support for the Devcontainers extention
+2. Then, open the clone repository in Visual Studio Code or some other IDE out there, as long as the IDE has support for the Devcontainers extention
 3. open the project in a dev containter.
-The default shortcut for this (in VS Code) is: <kbd>CTRL</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>, and then typing open folder in container.
+The default shortcut for this (in VS Code) is: <kbd>CTRL</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>, and then typing `open folder` in container.
 You may have to select the project folder.
 If this takes longer than expected, please read the warning below.
 4. Open a terminal in the dev container.
 You can do this by pressing `Terminal` (in the hotbar), then `New terminal`.
 Alternatively, you can use the default keybinds: <kbd>CTRL</kbd>+<kbd>Shift</kbd>+<kbd>`</kbd>.
 5. Run the comments below